raspberrypilearning/your-codeclub-story-leader/en/step_4.md

 --- task ---
-Roll a die for each bracketed word above, and look up your words in the table below.
+Next, creators roll a die for each bracketed word above, and look up words in the table below.
-Your result determines the row (1–6) from the word table.
+Their result determines the row (1–6) from the table.
 Higher rolls \= stranger words.
 --- /task ---

 ###  Word table